 The Wales Coast Path follows the railway line most of the way to Bangor.
 You can complete many of the sections using the train service and / or buses.
 Rhyl to Pensarn is a family-friendly 5 mile (8km) flat walk along the sea shore.
 Colwyn Bay to Llandudno (5.5miles/9km) takes you round the Great Orme with fabulous views over the coast.
 Conwy to Llanfairfechan offers two routes – along the coast (7.5m/12km) or a longer, tougher upland route over Penmaen Mawr which rewards you with stunning views across North Wales.

-The Wales Coast Path website has a handy list of walking itineraries along the North Wales coast for more inspiration.
+The Wales Coast Path website and the Rail to Trail website have a handy list of walking itineraries along the North Wales coast for more inspiration.
 Before you head out walking, make sure you're prepared.
 Adventure Smart UK has plenty of advice on how to ‘make a good day better’, and we recommend you read it before planning your day out.

 There's also the Sustrans North Wales Coastal Route for cyclists - a designated trail between Holyhead and Chester.
 It shares a route with the Wales Coast Path for much of the way.
 You can take your bike on the train, although we recommend you book in advance to be sure there's space.
 Head to the Transport for Wales website for info on taking bikes on trains.